-Siirt is a province in Southeastern Anatolia, situated about 224 kilometers (140 miles) northwest of Mardin and separated by the Tigris River.
-This region that was once under Persian, Roman, Byzantines and Abbasid influence also served as an economic center during this time.
+Siirt is a province located in Southeastern Anatolia, around 224 kilometers (140 miles) northwest of Mardin and divided by the Tigris River.
+This area was once under the influence of many civilizations, including the Persians, Romans, Byzantines, and Abbasids, and served as an economic hub during that time.

-The settlement of many civilizations in the Botan stream valley is noted as early as around 3000 BC.
-The Hurri and Subarru, two native groups that were settled there at that time, witnessed Assyrian and Med domination during the 7th century BC, Persian Empire dominance in the 6th century BC, Roman and Byzantine Empires ruling from 395 to 554 AD respectively.
-Later it was ruled by Mongolians who occupied it for a few years before being taken over by Ottomans with them until 1514 when they finally conquered this region and took control of it.
+The Botan stream valley is known to have been home to many civilizations as early as 3000 BC.
+The Hurri and Subarru, two indigenous groups settled there at that time, experienced the dominance of the Assyrian and Med empires in the 7th century BC, followed by Persian Empire rule in the 6th century BC.
+From 395 to 554 AD, it was ruled by the Roman and Byzantine Empires, respectively.
+Later, it was ruled by the Mongolians for a few years before being taken over by the Ottomans, who finally conquered the region in 1514 and assumed control.

-The name Siirt is thought to derive from "Keert" which means "city" in the Keldani language.
-The tombs of Veysel Karani and Ismail Hakki connect the past with our time, as pieces of Islamic civilization.
+The name Siirt is believed to come from "Keert," which means "city" in the Keldani language.
+The tombs of Veysel Karani and Ismail Hakki link the past to the present as remnants of Islamic civilization.

-The Grand Mosque was built by Mahmut, the Seljuk ruler in 1219.
-In 1260, Mucahit Ishak Lindar added annexes to the original structure and made some improvements on it.
-The foundation reconfigured and restored the mosque's pulpit, which is now exhibited at the Ethnologic Museum in Ankara.
-The shrine has a single balcony minaret embellished with turquoise china work.
-However, these decorations can't avoid climatic conditions from eroding them over time; this is true for all structures in Turkey that were created before climate change became so prevalent.
-The building's magnificent dome sits at its center with smaller domes circling around it on all four sides.
+The Grand Mosque was constructed by Mahmut, the Seljuk ruler, in 1219.
+In 1260, Mucahit Ishak Lindar added annexes to the original structure and made some improvements.
+The foundation recently reconfigured and restored the mosque's pulpit, which is now on display at the Ethnologic Museum in Ankara.
+The shrine features a single balcony minaret adorned with turquoise china work.
+However, these decorations are subject to erosion over time due to climate change, as is the case with all structures in Turkey created before this phenomenon became so prevalent.
+The building's magnificent dome sits in the center, with smaller domes circling around it on all four sides.